MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 # Explore the Azure AI Extension

-In this exercise, you will install the `azure_ai` extension in an Azure Database for PostgreSQL - Flexible Server database and explore the extension's capabilities for integrating [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to incorporate rich generative AI capabilities into your database.
+As the lead developer of an AI-powered rental recommendation system for Margie's Travel, you are interested in gaining a better understanding of the generative AI functionality available through the `azure_ai` extension and how it can help you achieve your goal of building an AI-powered app.
+To accomplish this, you will conduct an in-depth exploration of the functionality it provides, installing the `azure_ai` extension in an Azure Database for PostgreSQL - Flexible Server database and exploring its capabilities for integrating Azure AI and ML services.

 ## Before you start

-You will need an [Azure subscription](https://azure.microsoft.com/free) where you have administrative rights and you must be approved for Azure OpenAI access in that subscription.
+You will need an [Azure subscription](https://azure.microsoft.com/free) with administrative rights, and you must be approved for Azure OpenAI access in that subscription.
 If you need Azure OpenAI access, apply at the [Azure OpenAI limited access](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) page.

 ### Deploy resources into your Azure subscription